 She glanced over at him and laughed.
 “Okay.”

 Cat slammed her car door and hurried passed the parked vehicles and people milling in the yard.
 Damn, she hated being late.
 She was never late.
 For anything.
 Ever.

 There were people streaming in and out of the house, and she had seen the ME van when she’d parked.
 Which meant that Drew was there.
 Everyone had arrived before her, and now she felt as if she were ten steps behind.
 It wasn’t a position she liked to be in.
 She had learned early in life that if she wanted to be taken seriously, she had to work harder than men and be better at the job.
 Still, before joining TFH, she had never gotten the credit.
 Thankfully, Del was a good boss.

 She located him as he stood by the body and watched Elle and Drew do their work.
 She tried to ignore the little hitch in her step when she saw Drew.
 Months after their disastrous weekend, she still felt the rush of excitement whenever she caught a glimpse of him.

 “Howzit?”
 Del asked as she stepped up beside him.

 “The traffic was a bitch.
 Sorry, boss.”

 He shook his head.
 “It’s only going to get worse.”

 “Yeah.
 So, what happened?”

-“Anderson had a date two nights ago with Premiere Connections.
+“Anderson had a date two nights ago with someone from Premiere Connections.
 No one had seen him since, until his cleaning service showed up this morning.
-Unfortunately, they cleaned the entire first floor before finding him.”
+Unfortunately, they cleaned the entire first floor before finding his body.”